Zig-Sec/zat/README.md

 To write the SBOM directly to a file use the `--path <PATH>` option.

+If you want to include additional information about the components specified within the `build.zig` in your SBOM use the `--components` option.

+> `--components` requires a Zig compiler in your system path and will invoke
+> the compiler with a modified `build.zig` that parses the build graph and
+> then outputs the relevant information as Json.

 #### Open Source SBOM tools

 The following tools can be used to play with generated SBOMs: